alexanderfurnas/VirtualWorkshop/index.md

 ### Accountability: March 24th from 2:00PM ET-3:30PM ET
 #### [*Register to Attend Workshop*](https://vanderbilt.zoom.us/meeting/register/tJcsfu2qqjorH9DrzliID_Z5Eycn3CP6GRPc)

-- Presenter: Talbot Andrews, "The Road to Reelection is Paved with Good Intentions: Experiments on the Role of Outcomes and Intentions in Voting Behavior" (with Scott Bokemper, Yale)
+- Presenter: Talbot Andrews, "The Road to Reelection is Paved with Good Intentions: Experiments on the Role of Outcomes and Intentions in Voting Behavior"
 - Presenter: Greg Sasso, "Policy Bundling and Costly Monitoring"